graalvm/graal-languages-demos/graaljs/graaljs-webpack-guide/README.md

 export * as QRCode from 'qrcode';
 ```

-## 4. Using the JavaScript Library from Java
+## 3. Use the JavaScript Library from Java

 After reading the [qrcode](https://www.npmjs.com/package/qrcode) docs, you can write Java interfaces that match the [JavaScript types](https://www.npmjs.com/package/@types/qrcode) you want to use and methods you want to call on them.
 GraalJS makes it easy to access JavaScript objects via these interfaces.
-Java method names are mapped directly to JavaScript function and method names.
+Java method names map directly to JavaScript function and method names.
-The names of the interfaces can be chosen freely, but it makes sense to base them on the JavaScript types.
+You can choose interface names freely, but it's best to base them on the JavaScript types.

+Define an interface that matches the JavaScript qrcode:

 _src/main/java/com/example/QRCode.java_

 ```java
 package com.example;